kak4294/kak4294/README.md

 **Software Engineer | Sports Analytics Enthusiast**

-I'm a Computer Science student at Rochester Institute of Technology with a passion for making better decisions.
-I firmly beleive that's done with the use of unbiased data.
-I've enjoyed building full-stack applications currently working as a Software Engineer at MicroEra Power.
-It was here I developed data monitoring systems and real-time data visualization tools.
+I'm a Computer Science student at RIT passionate about making better decisions... which I firmly believe that starts with unbiased data.
+I love building full-stack applications that bring data to life.
+Currently, I'm working as a Software Engineer at MicroEra Power, where I develop IoT monitoring systems and real-time data visualization tools.

 ## 🔭 What I'm Working On